efrecon/dew/README.md

 # Docker EveryWhere, `dew`

 We are in 2021!
-Docker can be used to provide a consequent working environment across platforms.
-This script aims at development workflows consisting of Docker containers based on an image with the tooling of your requiring.
+Docker can be used to provide the same working environment across platforms. `dew` aims at development workflows consisting of Docker containers based on images with the tooling of your requiring.
 These containers will run from within the current directory and as your current user inside the container.
-In most cases, this allows for transient environments, as all that is required on the host is a Docker daemon and images that can be garbage collected once done.
+In most cases, this allows for transient environments, as all that is required on the host is a Docker daemon and images that can be garbage collected once done (containers are automatically removed once they have ended).

 Running `dew` increases security by encapsulating only the relevant part of the file system required for a workflow.
 In addition, it should save you from "dependency hell".
 You should be able to keep OS installation to a minimal and run most activities from within containers in a transparent way.
+These containers will have your shell code, your configuration, but all binaries and dependencies will remain in the container and disappear automatically once done.

-In other words, `dew` is a shortcut to the following command (a little bit more [advanced](#implementation), but nothing very special):
+For the technically enclined, `dew` is a shortcut to the command below.
+Actually, the [implementation](#implementation) is a bit more complex, but in the same spirit:

 ```shell
 docker run \